spencerlambert/recurring-xero-sajin/README.md

 * setStart(date)
 * more...

+## Envisioned Modules

+#### Subscription UI

+This is the UI that talks to the Subscription module.
+Think of it like Accounts UI in relation to Accounts.

+#### Subscription

+This is the module that you'll be working on.
+It interfaces with the MongoDB.

+#### Subscription Billing

+This module is a backend module that reads the MongoDB, creates the invoices in Xero and closes and opens new subscriptions in the MongoDB.

 ## MongoDB Collection

 A mongodb collection will track the subscriptions.
 A subscription will start with an "open" status.
 When the subscription is past the end date, the object will be duplicated with a new start and end date.
 While the object is being copied the status will change to "closing".
 A new invoice will be created in Xero and a the new subscription will get added to the mongodb.
 The recurring billing happens as old subscriptions get replaced with new ones.